nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Siasa enables student financial advisors to quickly and easily keep track of their contacts (both potential clients and existing clients) and financial plans sold to aid their operations.
 The different payment structures also provide better customisation for student financial advisors, allowing them to better record any policies they may have sold.

-Siasa also provides valuable data and statistics in a `.txt` file for a quick summary and analysis of all the current policies, allowing such students to get the necessary information and data in a fast and efficient manner.
+Siasa also provides valuable data and statistics in `.csv` files for a quick summary and analysis of all the current policies, allowing such students to get the necessary information and data in a fast and efficient manner.

 ### User stories